-Moving towards today’s sartorial details, on arrival Letizia was wearing her Carolina Herrera black fur collared cape.
+Moving towards today’s sartorial details, on arrival Letizia was wearing her Carolina Herrera black fur-collared cape.

 Inside the venue, Queen Letizia removed the cape and revealed a new piece from her Spanish head designer Felipe Varela.

 Queen was wearing a midnight blue velvet gown.
-The gown features a long puffed skirt and gathered around the wrist, a Peter-Pan neckline and jeweled buttons from the neckline to the waist that has a matching belt to highlight Queen’s slender figure.
+The gown features a long puffed skirt and gathered around the wrist, a Peter-Pan neckline and jewelled buttons from the neckline to the waist that has a matching belt to highlight Queen’s slender figure.

 Queen Letizia paired the luxurious gown with matching coloured accessories.
 She wore a new pair of dark blue velvet Lodi ‘Rami’ pumps that cost €130.00.